irvinlim/acf-recaptcha/README.md

 ### Installation and Usage

-This plugin requires cURL to be enabled on your server, as it makes use of Google's [PHP reCAPTCHA library](https://github.com/google/recaptcha).
+This plugin requires cURL to be enabled on your server, as it makes use of Google's [PHP library](https://github.com/google/recaptcha).

 1. Copy the `acf-recaptcha` folder into your `wp-content/plugins` folder
 2. Activate the plugin via the plugins admin page